-The gold guilloche effect dial, here with gold black inlaid batons and matching original ‘stick’ hands hands, are in the classic 1960s style.
+The gold guilloche effect dial, with Gold and Black inlaid batons and matching original ‘stick’ hands, is in the classic 1960s style.
 The dial has a very fine vertical cut to the dial which catches the light beautifully.
 Furthermore, this watch dial is completely original and has not been restored or retouched in any way.
 Remarkably, given its age, this dial is in top condition with no signs of ageing visible to the naked eye.
 Only very close up, under very high magnification can the slightest signs of scratching and some spots be found.
 This is extraordinary for a watch over 50 years old and indicates this watch must have seen very light use.
-Rather confusingly Zenith revised their brand several times during the 1950s and ’60s.
+Rather confusingly, Zenith revised their brand several times during the 1950s and ’60s.
 Or perhaps one could say they didn’t seem to want to stay with any single convention.
-Here we have the rarer, applied square Zenith logo, as opposed to the applied five pointed star, or the applied four pointed star, or the absence of any of these on the dial but simply the name ‘ZENITH’ in capitals.
+Here, we have the rarer, applied square Zenith logo, as opposed to the applied five-pointed star, or the applied four-pointed star, or the absence of any of these on the dial, but simply the name ‘ZENITH’ in capitals.

 The movement has just been thoroughly overhauled and serviced by our watchmaker.
-This means fully dismantling the movement, ultrasonic cleaning of all the parts, close inspection of all the critical parts and surfaces under high magnification, then replacement when required with only genuine new original parts.
-Next of course, careful reassembly and oiling, using all the correct lubricants to manufacturer’s specification, before final testing and calibration.
-This watch is therefore now running perfectly, having been calibrated and timed to run within +5 seconds per day!
+This means fully dismantling the movement, ultrasonic cleaning of all the parts, close inspection of all the critical parts and surfaces under high magnification, then replacement when required with only genuine, new original parts.
+Next, of course, careful reassembly and oiling, using all the correct lubricants to manufacturer’s specification, before final testing and calibration.
+This watch is now running perfectly, having been calibrated and timed to run within +5 seconds per day!
 Please note, this timing is outstanding for any watch of this age.
-The power reserve is very high for a semi-hi-beat movement at 49 hours when fully wound.
+The power reserve is very high for a semi hi-beat movement, at 49 hours when fully wound.
 The watch movement is signed Zenith, Swiss Made and carries the Calibre number 2542PC.

 The Watch Case

-The very high quality 18ct solid yellow gold watch case is also very interesting in that it is a one piece case, meaning the main body, case-back and bezel are all one piece instead of two or more commonly three.
-The movement and dial are therefore fitted from the front of the case and held in place by the lens which is fitted or removed using a special lens compression tool.
+The very high quality 18ct solid yellow gold watch case is also very interesting in that it is a one-piece case, meaning the main body, case-back and bezel are all one piece instead of two or more commonly three.
+The movement and dial are fitted from the front of the case and held in place by the lens which is fitted or removed using a special lens compression tool.
 This design obviously minimises the risk of moisture or dust from entering the case.
-The watch case has been cleaned, carefully inspected and lightly hand polished by our case maker.
+The watch case has been cleaned, carefully inspected and lightly hand-polished by our case maker.
 The case shows every sign it has been well cared for and lightly used and there are no scratches, dings or other marks visible to the naked eye.
 The case edges are also clear and distinct and show no sign of over-polishing.
-The case is signed Zenith, ‘Swiss Made’ and includes the Zenith trade mark, along with of course, Swiss 18ct Hallmarks.
+The case is signed Zenith, ‘Swiss Made’ and includes the Zenith trademark, along with, of course, Swiss 18ct Hallmarks.
 The case measures 34mm, not including the original signed Zenith crown.

 The Strap and Buckle